Cambridge-ICCS/CUDALabAfternoon/README.md

 This introductory lab is designed to follow lectures which provide some insight into GPU architectures and insight into developing GPU code using CUDA.

-To get started you will need a Python environment with the `jupyter-lab` package installed.
-This lab also requires the python `pillow` image library.
-The preferred method is to install these packages inside a virtual environment.
+To get started you will need a Python environment with the `jupyterlab` package installed.
+The preferred method is to install this inside a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/).

 You can then launch the notebook using